Core self-evaluations: Development of the construct

-The situational and interactionist approaches had received a majority of the support in previous literature.
+The situational and interactionist approaches had received the majority of the support in previous literature.
 Acknowledging this disparity, core self-evaluations were developed in an effort to increase exploration of the dispositional approach to job satisfaction.

 Selection of the core self-evaluation traits

 While investigating the dispositional model, Judge et al. (1997) reasoned that the traits most likely to predict job satisfaction would maintain three important characteristics: evaluation-focused, fundamental, and large in scope.